MrOtherGuy/QRier/docs/about.md

 The purpose of this project was to learn how QR-codes encode data.
 I mostly relied on information freely available around the internet and going through code of other implementations.
 You may expect some terminology to be incorrect, but I try my best to use consistent naming on things.

-# Information about QR-codes
+## Information about QR-codes

 QR-codes (Quick Response Codes) are a type of 2D barcodes which store data in matrix of black and white squares.
-Data type is arbitrary but most if not all readers interpret it as text.
+Data type is arbitrary but most if not all readers interpret payload as text.
 QR-code (The word "symbol" is used later when speaking of specific instance of QR-code) can store up to 7089 characters.
 The exact number depends on symbol properties.

 A symbol is defined by four properties: